UpStage-Community/DEP-upstage/README.md

+#Goal
-Goal: To bring the theatre community together in one place, promoting meaningful works driven by the needs of the audience the theatremakers are there to create for.
+To bring the theatre community together in one place, promoting meaningful works driven by the needs of the audience the theatremakers are there to create for.

-Todos:
-Finish user stories and mvp
-Upload images from consortium
-Paper questionnaires - Research, validity of digital cards, what are the questions, etc.
-Research private vs public, open source material

 #User Stories